-Traditionally, investigation and prosecution is a time consuming and costly exercise for both retailers and police.
-Here’s how 20 Auckland retailers helped Takapuna Police prioritise a repeat offender and crack a $16,000 case.
+Traditionally, investigation and prosecution is a time-consuming and costly exercise for both retailers and police.
+Here’s how 20 Auckland retailers helped Takapuna Police prioritise a repeat subject and crack a $16,000 case.

-- An unknown offender with a history of dishonesty crime and drug use has been highly active across 20 Auckland stores (spanning three police districts).
+- An unknown subject with a history of dishonesty crime and drug use has been highly active across 20 Auckland stores (spanning three police districts).

 - Stealing high value items, working with multiple accomplices, and using 13 different vehicles, this person successfully evaded police and retail loss prevention teams for over six months.

-- Without a confirmed ID, there was little local police could do, and the offender's files continued to grow.
+- Without a confirmed ID, there was little local police could do, and the subject's files continued to grow.